fay-jai/Typescript-Internal-External-Modules/README.md

-Example of using Typescript internal and external modules with a module bundler like Webpack.
+Example of using Typescript internal and external modules with NO module bundler.